Happy Thanksgiving 2020!

 I‘ve always believed that what unites us is much stronger than what divides us.
-That the history of America is full of examples of where we came together and rallied during a national crisis.
-We may have long-standing disagreements and strong differences of opinion throughout this country, but this was always secondary to our keen sense of national pride and patriotic unity.
+The history of America is filled with examples of how we have come together and rallied during national crises.
+We may have long-standing disagreements and strong differences of opinion throughout this country, but their importance was always secondary to our keen sense of national pride and patriotic unity.
 We’ve consistently had the courage to face our flaws and challenges head-on, maybe not as quickly as we should have, but we did what was necessary to move us forward and affect positive social change.

 I am thankful I live in this great country.
-I feel blessed to have been given so many wonderful opportunities in life because of the good fortune of my birthplace.
-I am proud of the tireless efforts and amazing skill of so many people who are helping us navigate through our current challenges.
+I feel blessed to have been given numerous wonderful opportunities in life, thanks to the good fortune of my birthplace.
+I am proud of the tireless efforts and exceptional skill of so many people who are helping us navigate through our current challenges.
 I am often in awe of the many talented people we have at our disposal when needed.
-I am hopeful for the future and what a revived American can do for its citizens and the world at large.
+I am optimistic about a revived America and what it can do for its people and the world.

-It will be a small Thanksgiving gathering this year – just my wife and me.
+This year, our Thanksgiving gathering will be a small one—just my wife and me.
 I am grateful to have her by my side.
-My guess is that many of you will also be doing something similar and missing many of your loved ones.
-This strange year of 2020 will soon pass into the history books and before we know it, we will be celebrating as usual next year and being grateful for the many blessings that are yet to come.
+My guess is that many of you will also be doing something similar and missing many of your loved ones as well.
+The unusual year of 2020 will soon pass into history, and before we know it, we will be celebrating as usual next year and being grateful for the many blessings yet to come.

 The House by the Side of the Road